rescript-lang/rescript-compiler/jscomp/others/README.md

-Belt is a data structures and utilities library that ships with BuckleScript and bsb-native, optimized for the web.
+Belt is a data structures and utilities library that ships with ReScript and bsb-native, optimized for the web.

 ```ocaml
 let a = Belt.Array.make 10 0